It had been years since I saw the 1992 movie A League of Their Own, about the first professional women’s baseball league in the U.S.

 The home was built in 1894 and has 9 (!) fireplaces.

 For the movie, the house was decorated to look like a 1940s boarding house:

 Penny Marshall directed A League of Their Own.

 She had previously directed Tom Hanks in the movie Big, which was the first movie

 directed by a woman to gross more than $100 million domestically.

 Set decoration was done by George DeTitta Jr.,

 The house was period-perfect in the movie, setting the mood for the story.

-I always tear up at the end of the movie when all the players get together again years later as old women for their induction into the National Baseball Hall of Fame and Museum (in real life they were honored with a permanent exhibit in the museum).
+I always tear up at the end of the movie when all the players get together again years later as old women for their induction into the National Baseball Hall of Fame and Museum.